2025 Costa Rica Wildlife Photography Workshops

 And that’s just a taste – you never know what you’ll see!

 As for the workshop itself, the goal is twofold.
-First, we want YOU to fill your memory cards with as many incredible shots as possible in the time you have and Dennis will do everything in his power to make that happen.
-Second, Dennis will teach you as much as he can about wildlife photography in the rainforest (and his knowledge is extensive to say the least).
+First, we want YOU to fill your memory cards with as many incredible shots as possible in the time you have and our guides will do everything in his power to make that happen.
+Second, we’ll will teach you as much as he can about wildlife photography in the rainforest.

 “Dennis has a hawkeye for wildlife, not just spotting them but finding the right composition to show them off.
 He also has a great sense of humor.
 I enjoyed my time with him immensely.”